hraberg/shen.clj/README.markdown

 * prime* in `primes.shen` blows the stack unless increased.
   * Uses `-Xss256mb` to run for now (no TCO).
 * It's currently 10 times slower than the CLisp version.
-  * Performance is not a goal for 0.1.0, but some tuning to be made to ease development.
+  * Performance is not a goal for 0.1.0, but some tuning will be made to ease development.

 ### 神 and define macros